7 Best Stock Market Research Websites & Subscription Services

 Best for: Self-directed investors with $50K+ portfolios who want to make their own decisions using professional-grade research.
 If you enjoy analyzing businesses and developing your own conviction, Morningstar gives you the tools to do it well.

 The trade-off: No stock picks.
 You’re paying for data and analysis, not recommendations.
-If you want someone to tell you what to buy, look at Stock Advisor or Alpha Picks instead.
+If you want someone to tell you what to buy after you’ve built the framework, look at Stock Advisor or Alpha Picks.

 For the complete breakdown of features, tools, and how it compares to other research platforms, see our Morningstar Investor review.